-Highlighted Research by Our Members
+Highlighted Research Conducted & Supported by CBAI

 Benjamin Wright, Lee Sharkey

 Sparse autoencoders are a method of resolving superposition by recovering linearly encoded “features” inside activations.
 Unfortunately, despite the great recent success of SAEs at extracting human interpretable features, they fail to perfectly reconstruct the activations.
 For instance, Cunningham et al. (2023) note that replacing the residual stream of layer 2 of Pythia-70m with the reconstructed output of an SAE increased the perplexity of the model on the Pile from 25 to 40.
-It is important for interpretability that the features we extract accurately represent what the model is doing…
+It is important for interpretability that the features we extract accurately represent what the model is doing.

 Tony T. Wang, Miles Wang, Kaivalya Hariharan, Nir Shavit